pocl/pocl/doc/sphinx/source/using.rst

  *   1 = always use JIT,
  *   auto (default) = guess based on program's kernel count & SPIR-V size.

+- **POCL_LEVEL0_LINK_OPT**

+ If non-empty string, runs llvm-opt with this option after the linking step, before converting to SPIRV and handing over to L0 driver.
+Default: empty.

 - **POCL_LLVM_VERIFY**

   if enabled, some drivers (CUDA, CPU, Level0) use an extra step of